Chaldean Town: History

-Relations with the African American Community
+Relations with the African American community

-After the 1967 Detroit riot, white residents began to leave the city en masse, bringing their businesses along with them.
+After the 1967 Detroit riot, white residents began to leave the city en masse, taking their businesses along with them.
 Chaldean retail and grocery stores rushed to fill the void, often popping up in poor, majority-black, inner-city neighborhoods where the residents had few alternatives for their food and shopping needs.
 Tensions between Chaldeans and African Americans were already high due to the looting of numerous Chaldean businesses in the '67 riots.
 In the following years, these tensions only escalated.
-On one hand, many African Americans complained that Chaldean store owners employed almost exclusively other Chaldeans, despite the fact that they operated in mostly black neighborhoods.
+On one hand, many African Americans complained that Chaldean store owners employed almost exclusively other Chaldeans,even though they operated in mostly black neighborhoods.
 African Americans' concerns were aggravated because, in many cases, Chaldean grocery stores were their only source of food for miles around.
 Similarly, many Chaldeans were frustrated with the high rates of crime in Detroit's inner-city neighborhoods, leading them to increase security in their stores.
 Ultimately, Chaldeans and African Americans in Detroit knew very little about one another, leading to a heightened distrust that was only amplified by the tense racial and political atmosphere in post-1967 Detroit.

 The points of greatest contention between the Chaldean and African American communities in Detroit have been the frequent outbreaks of violence at Chaldean businesses.
 In 1980, James Douglass, a young black man, was murdered by two Chaldean brothers at their party store.
 A few months later, Nabil Zoma, a Chaldean store owner, was murdered in his shop by three black men in an attempted robbery.
 These killings angered Chaldeans and African Americans alike, even inspiring a small boycott of Middle Eastern businesses in Detroit.
-In 1999, Kalvin Porter, a 34 year old black man, was killed in a fight with two men of Middle Eastern descent outside a Chaldean-owned gas station.
+In 1999, Kalvin Porter, a 34-year-old-black man, was killed in a fight with two men of Middle Eastern descent outside a Chaldean-owned gas station.
 His death sparked intense debates between African American and Chaldean community leaders, even involving then-mayor Dennis Archer.
 Many African Americans were infuriated over Porter's murder, especially given that the two men responsible were acquitted one year later by a jury containing only one black juror.
 Nevertheless, cooler heads on both sides, including Archer, attempted to ward off further interracial conflict by insisting the killing was not racially motivated and instead should just be mourned as a tragedy by both African Americans and Chaldeans.
 Events similar to these have put African American-Chaldean relations in jeopardy numerous times since 1967, often prompting boycotts and protests, and sometimes prompting meaningful discussion between community leaders.